awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-automated-labeling.md

 1. Ground Truth runs a batch transform job on the unlabeled data in the dataset, using the same validated model for inference\.
 This will produce a confidence score for each object\.

 1. The Ground Truth auto labeling component determines if the confidence score produced in step 5 for each object meets the required threshold determined in step 4\.
-If the confidence score meets the treshold, the expected quality of automatically labeling exceeds the requested level of accuracy and that object will be considered auto\-labeled\.
+If the confidence score meets the threshold, the expected quality of automatically labeling exceeds the requested level of accuracy and that object will be considered auto\-labeled\.

 1. Step 6 will produce a dataset of unlabeled data with confidence scores\.
 Ground Truth will select data points with low confidence scores from this dataset and send them to human workers\.

 1. Ground Truth uses the existing human\-labeled data and this additional labeled data from human workers to train a new model\.

 1. The process is repeated until the dataset is fully labeled or until another stopping condition is met\.
 For example, auto labeling will stop if your human annotation budget is reached\.

-Automated data labeling is available only for the following Ground Truth built\-in algorithms:
-+ Image classification
-+ Semantic segmentation
-+ Object detection \(bounding box\)
-+ Text classification

 Input data quotas apply for automated data labeling jobs\.
 See [Input Data Quotas](sms-data-input.md#input-data-limits) for information about dataset size, input data size and resolution limits for automated Semantic Segmentation, Object Detection, and Image Classification\.